47 Operators Reached $100K: The 6 Strategies That Failed Before They Got There

 Winners: Handed off complete workflows with decision trees, quality standards, and boundaries.

-Stuck founders: Delegated individual tasks without context.
-Spent more time managing delegation than doing the work themselves.
+Stuck founders: Delegated individual tasks without context and spent more time managing delegation than doing the work themselves.

 Chen ran a $98K/month paid ads agency.
-Hired a media buyer at $6,500/month.
-Gave them a task list: “Run Facebook ads for clients.”
+He hired a media buyer at $6,500/month and gave them a task list: “Run Facebook ads for clients.”

-Three months in: Chen was spending 9 hours weekly reviewing campaigns, fixing mistakes, and answering questions.
-The media buyer was executing, but every decision came back to Chen.
+Three months in, Chen was spending 9 hours weekly reviewing campaigns, fixing mistakes, and answering questions; the media buyer was executing, but every decision still came back to Chen.

-Net time saved: Negative (more time managing than he’d spent doing it himself).
+Net time saved: negative—he was spending more time managing than he’d spent doing it himself.

 Compare to Leila at $96K/month.
 Before hiring, she built: